SuggonM/gt-wiki/README.md

 Helper for Guardian Tales wiki data and assets management

 ## TODO
-* write small shell scripts for automating stuff
+- [ ] write small shell scripts for automating stuff
-* fetch assets from `patch-w` domain
+- [x] fetch assets from `patch-w` domain
+- [ ] optional fetch from global `0000` patches
+- [ ] allow traversing between tracked versions, opposed to one-way progression
-* try auto-pushing edits to wiki using [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page)
+- [ ] try auto-pushing edits to wiki using [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page)
-* create organized directories for versions
+- [ ] create organized directories for versions
-* create a custom `strings-enUS.json`
+- [ ] create a custom `strings-enUS.json`

 ## Cloning
-Version assets are stored in the form of [Git LFS](https://git-lfs.com/) in order to avoid bloated repository.
+Graphics are stored in the form of [Git LFS](https://git-lfs.com/) in order to avoid bloated repository.
 When cloning, you can choose to either download all LFS assets (recommended):
 ```bash
 $ git clone https://github.com/SuggonM/gt-wiki
 ```